Skip to content

 Close up of Bronzite mineral structure

 Bronzite is generally an ornamental stone, but its use as a remedy dates back thousands of years.
-Romans viewed it as a protective stone, mainly to ensure that they remained mentally sharp.
+In Ancient Rome, powdered bronzite was believed to have therapeutic and protective properties, warding off physical disorders and mental illnesses, and was also thought to have magical and prophetic powers.
+Romans viewed it as a protective stone to ensure that they remained mentally sharp.
 During medieval times, bronzite was said to strengthen the nervous system, as it was understood at that time.
-As a result, the bronzite gem was commonly turned into amulets and similar kinds of jewelry, allowing a person to wear it in hopes of experiencing its benefits.
+As a result, the bronzite gem was commonly turned into amulets and similar kinds of Bronzite jewelry, allowing a person to wear it in hopes of experiencing its benefits.

 Scientifically, bronzite – or, more specifically, the pyroxene group – was discovered in 1906 by W.H.
 Smith.
 After that time, various members of the pyroxene group were identified and described, leading to a greater understanding of the stones within that mineral classification.